A Complete Guide to Low Carbon Concrete

 Carbon capture makes it possible to capture up to 100% of the carbon emissions from cement manufacturing.
 These captured emissions can be stored safely underground, injected back into concrete to strengthen it, or used to make other products like synthetic aggregates or fuels.

-Case Study: Low Carbon Ready Mix Concrete
+Case Study: Lower Carbon Ready Mix Concrete

-Following the successful implementation of new technologies like GPS tracking to enhance fleet optimization, software for real-time quality monitoring, and sensors for gathering strength and temperature data, Lauren Concrete was eager to explore technologies to deliver greener concrete to its customers.
+Following the successful implementation of new technologies like GPS tracking to enhance fleet optimization, software for real-time quality monitoring and sensors for gathering strength and temperature data, Lauren Concrete was eager to explore technologies to deliver greener concrete to its customers.
 CarbonCure was the next logical step on Lauren’s innovation journey.

-Low Carbon Concrete Projects
+Lower Carbon Concrete Projects

 Amazon HQ2

-Amazon HQ2 is part of the Metropolitan Park site, an existing urban renewal and development project in National Landing.
+Amazon HQ2 is part of the Metropolitan Park site, an urban renewal and development project in National Landing.

-Miller & Long and Vulcan Materials delivered an estimated 106,555 cubic yards (81,467 cubic metres) of concrete made with CarbonCure, which will save approximately 2,522,000 pounds (1,144 tonnes) of CO2.
+Miller & Long and Vulcan Materials delivered an estimated 106,555 cubic yards (81,467 cubic meters) of concrete made with CarbonCure, saving more than 1,000 metric tons of CO2.

 725 Ponce Street, Atlanta, Georgia